THE FIRST WORLD WAR

 Unfortunately, we know precious little about George’s short life and of his brief service in the Army (many Army service records from WWI were lost during a bombing raid in WWII, George Prescott’s apparently being amongst them).

-Born at South Willingham in the first quarter of 1896 to parents Charles William and Mary Ann Prescott, George is recorded in the 1901 census as living with his parents on Barkwith Road.
+Born at South Willingham on 27 November 1895 to parents Charles William and Mary Ann Prescott and baptised at South Willingham on 1 March 1896, George is recorded in the 1901 census as living with his parents on Barkwith Road.
 By the time of the 1911 census, however, the family is recorded as living at Tibbs Inn, Hainton.
-Did the family return to South Willingham again?
-Why are there only four names (including that of George Edward Prescott) listed on the plaque set into the wall of the Parish Hall – is it because there is some specific link with Hainton or the Heneage Estate?
-These are just some of the questions yet to be resolved……….
+It appears that the family returned to South Willingham again because in his will, made out on July 27 1916, George requests that ‘In the event of my death I leave the whole of my effects to my mother, Mrs Mary Prescott, South Willingham, Lincoln’.

 With regard to George’s service career, we know that he enlisted at Lincoln, with the Lincolnshire Regiment, and was allotted Service Number 4729.
 However, he then transferred to the 10th Battalion Essex Regiment as 40633 Private George Edward Prescott.

 Little further is known except that he is listed as being killed on 21 October 1916 and, with no known grave, is recorded on the Pier and Face 10D of the Thiepval Memorial.
+(George is also commemorated on the war memorial at Stainfield, on a tablet set into the parish hall at South Willingham and in St Martin’s Church South Willingham).
 We do, however, know from Army records that he was awarded the Victory Medal and the British War Medal.
-As there is no mention of the award of either the 1914 Star, or the 1914-1915 Star we may presume that he did not arrive in France until 1916.
+As there is no mention of the award of either the 1914 Star, or the 1914-1915 Star we may presume that he did not arrive in France until 1916, which seems to be supported by the date recorded on his will and a later newspaper article reporting his death.

 On 1 July 1916, supported by a French attack to the south, thirteen divisions of Commonwealth forces launched an offensive on a line from north of Gommecourt to Maricourt.
 Losses were catastrophic and with only minimal advances on the southern flank, the initial attack was a failure.
 In the following weeks, huge resources of manpower and equipment were deployed in an attempt to exploit the modest successes of the first day.
 At the end of September, Thiepval was finally captured.
 The village had been an original objective of 1 July.
 The Thiepval Memorial, the Memorial to the Missing of the Somme, bears the names of more than 72,000 officers and men of the United Kingdom and South African forces who died in the Somme sector before 20 March 1918 and have no known grave.
 Over 90% of those commemorated died between July and November 1916, George amongst them.

 Adding a final twist to the mystery surrounding the life and fate of George Edward Prescott is that his name appears on the war memorial at Stainfield……… …….but perhaps there is a simple answer to this.
 George’s Uncle John, brother to George’s father Charles, lived at Low Apley.
-As has been alluded to in an earlier article, the Prescott family locally suffered terribly during the Great War.
+The Prescott family locally suffered terribly during the Great War.
 John and Fanny Prescott lost two sons, Charles Henry and George Frederick; both are commemorated on the War Memorial outside St Andrew’s Church and it seems as though George’s name may have been added later, as the style of the inscription is slightly different.
-One can only speculate why the family decided to add George’s name to the memorial at Stainfield – was it because there was no likelihood of a permanent structure being erected at South Willingham; if so, what of the plaque set within the wall of the Parish Hall – when was this commissioned?
-Had it previously been erected at Hainton?
-Even if it had, we return again to the question of why only four names appear on that plaque.
-Certainly, there should be five, because Edmund Rhodes, who lived for most of his short life in the village, deserves a more permanent memorial.
-It cannot be said that the four names are those who were born at South Willingham, because Thomas Tharratt was born at North Willingham.
+I felt that perhaps the family decided to add George’s name to the memorial at Stainfield, but if that was the case what of his brother Frederick, for his name does not appear on the memorial.

-Born at North Willingham on 5 June 1879, where his family farmed Dawson’s Barn Farm, Thomas Henry Tharratt is the third man listed on the roll of honour in St Martin’s Church and the first for which the roll is correct in all respects other than, chronologically, he should have been placed after George Edward Prescott who had been killed eight days earlier.
+Born at North Willingham on 5 June 1879, where his family farmed Dawson’s Barn Farm, Thomas Henry Tharratt is the third man listed on the roll of honour in St Martin’s Church.

 Born to parents George Thomas and Jane Locker Tharratt (nee Row) who were married in 1864, Thomas remained a bachelor.
 His mother died in 1906, followed five years later by his father.
 The headstone can be seen in St Martin’s churchyard and if one looks closely it will be seen that the inscription for Thomas’ mother reads Jane Looker Tharratt.